-U.S. GAAP

-elected to follow: Item 17 $\square$ Item 18 $\square$

-Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares AER The New York Stock Exchange 5.875% Fixed-Rate Reset Junior Subordinated Notes due 2079 AER79 The New York Stock Exchange Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities for which there is a reporting obligation pursuant to Section on 15(d) of the Act: I None Indicate the number of outstanding shares of each of the issuer's clathe annual report. sses of capital or ord linary stock as of the close of the period covered by Ordinary Shares, Euro 0.01 par value 245,931,275 Indicate by check mark if the registrant is a well-known seasoned iss suer, as defined in Ru ale 405 of the Securities Act.
-Yes ■ No □ If this report is an annual or transition report, indicate by check mark 15(d) of the Securities Exchange Act of 1934.
-Yes $\square$ No $\square$ k if the registrant is r not required to file reports pursuant to Section 13 or Indicate by check mark whether the registrant (1) has filed all report Act of 1934 during the preceding 12 months (or for such shorter period to subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electro Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding submit such files).
-Yes $\blacksquare$ No $\square$ Indicate by check mark whether the registrant is a large accelerated company.
-See definition of "large accelerated filer," "accelerated filer," and Large accelerated filer ☑ Accelerated filer □ Non accelerate (Do not check smaller reporting co if a Indicate by check mark whether the registrant has filed a report on a internal control over financial reporting under Section 404(b) of the Sarbane C
+Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares AER The New York Stock Exchange 5.875% Fixed-Rate Reset Junior Subordinated Notes due 2079 AER79 The New York Stock Exchange

+Securities registered or to be registered pursuant to Section 12(g) of the Act: None and annual report.
+Ordinary Shares, Euro 0.01 par value 202,493,168 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No □ If this report is an annual or transition report, indicate by check mark if the registrant is not required to fil 15(d) of the Securities Exchange Act of 1934.
+Yes \square No \blacksquare e reports pursuant to Section 13 or Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 of Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file subject to such filing requirements for the past 90 days.
+Yes 🗷 No ' '

-Other
+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

+Indicate the number of outstanding shares of each of the issuer's classes of capital or ordinary stock as of the close of the period covered by the annual report.

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \blacksquare No \square impany.
+See definition of Targe accelerated a filer, "accelerate ed filer, and emerging growth company in Rule 12 2b-2 of the Exchange Act.
+Large accelerated filer × Accelerated filer Non accelerated filer (Do not check if a smaller reporting company Emerging growth company , U 1 2 sment of the effectiveness of its S firm that prepared or issued its audit report.
+Yes No \square If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+Yes \square No \square

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$ issued by the International Accounting Standards Board
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).Yes \subseteq No \overline{\overline{\cuteff}}